langchain-ai/langgraphjs/README.md

 const tools = [new TavilySearchResults({ maxResults: 1 })];
 ```

-We can now wrap these tools in a simple ToolExecutor.
-This is a real simple class that takes in a ToolInvocation and calls that tool, returning the output.
+We can now wrap these tools in a ToolExecutor, which simply takes in a ToolInvocation and calls that tool, returning the output.

 A ToolInvocation is any type with `tool` and `toolInput` attribute.